Parsoa/SVDSS/README.md

 * [interval-tree] (https://github.com/5cript/interval-tree) for variant overlap detection and clustering.

 All libraries are included as submodules in the repository.
 Note that SVDSS requires `htslib` built with `libdeflate` for performance reasons, so you still need to build the local version even if you have it installed globally.
 We refer to the Makefile for additional details about building dependencies.

+SVSS was developed from [PingPong](https://github.com/Parsoa/PingPong) and this repository includes complete commit history from PingPong.
+You can still access PingPong's original implementation in the state it was

 ## Download and Installation